hashgraph/hedera-sdk-js/examples/custom-grpc-web-proxies-network/README.md

 These proxy URLs correspond to the gRPC web proxies you wish to use for the custom network.

-### 3. Setup the Client Using Client.forNetwork()
+### 3. Setup the `Client` using `Client.forNetwork()`

 To configure the client with the custom network, use `Client.forNetwork()` and pass the list of nodes you defined.
-The SDK automatically detects the environment (whether it's a browser or Node.js environment) and selects the appropriate implementation (NodeClient, WebClient, or NativeClient).
+The SDK automatically detects the environment (whether it's a browser or Node.js environment).

 ```javascript
 const client = Client.forNetwork(nodes);